jjv360/nim-classes/README.md

     ## Draw it
     method draw() =
-        echo "Drawing a square of size " & $this.
+        echo "Drawing a square of size " & $this.calculateSize()

     ## Calculate size
     method calculateSize(): float = super.calculateSize() + this.radius